bloominstituteoftechnology/web_code_along_6.2_react_starter/README.md

 ## Set Up

 1. Clone repo and execute `npm install` to install deps.
+2. Sign up for a free API key at `https://home.openweathermap.org/users/sign_up`
-2. Launch the project by executing `npm run start`.
+3. Launch the project by executing `npm run start`.
-3. Visit your app by navigating Chrome/Firefox to `http://localhost:3000`.
+4. Visit your app by navigating Chrome/Firefox to `http://localhost:3000`.